 COOLinary New Orleans: With dozens of eateries offering specially priced prix-fixe menus throughout the month, this way-cool summertime dining promotion makes the dog days bearable.

 We Live to Eat Restaurant Week: Hungry for a great dining deal?
 You’re in the right town at the right time.
 Numerous fine-dining venues offer budget-minded, two-course lunch and three-course dinner menus.
 Never eaten at Antoine’s?
 Here’s your chance.

-Fried Chicken Festival: Area eateries weigh in with their trademark takes on this deep-fried classic.
+National Fried Chicken Festival: Eateries from far and wide weigh in with their trademark takes on this deep-fried classic.
 Bone up for the chicken wing eating contest.